carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 ### Using heterogeneous data sources

-Once the pattern is implemented, it is really easy to switch to use different data source without changing a single line of code.
+Once the pattern is implemented, it is really easy to switch to using different data source without changing a single line of code.
 Let's say that a second customer, another bank maybe, wants us to access to their database instead of sending us the file.
 Given that we have an abstraction for data sources, we can write the database equivalent for the CSVSource.

 ```
 module Loader